cypypccpy/cypypccpy-hugo-academic/content/project/AGV/index.md

 #   Otherwise, set `slides = ""`.
 slides: example
 ---
 This project is an upgrade of the AGV localization system for the ICRA 2021 DJI RoboMaster AI Challenge.
 After realizing a Lidar based navigation using ROS Navigation Stack, I found that AMCL algorithm for localization have a low accuracy.
 Therefore, I separated the pure localization module of a SLAM algorithm, Cartographer, used it for localization and published odom and pose topic for navigation in ROS, greatly improving the accuracy.
+**Click Video to see the Demo.**